stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ### Python Development: pipenv

-Unfortunately, macOS includes a copy of Python 2, so you will need to install Python 3 yourself.
+Current versions of macOS include a copy of Python 3, but this will not be the latest version of Python.
+Use Homebrew to install the latest release of Python.

 To maintain current and clean Python environments, you should also use [pipenv](https://docs.pipenv.org/).
 This builds on two features of Python: the [virtual environments](https://docs.python.org/3/tutorial/venv.html) and the [pip](https://pip.pypa.io/en/stable/) utility.